Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling: System Model

-The multicast tree $\mathcal{T}_t$ has two properties: (i) It is a connected acyclic undirected graph. (ii) The source node and the selected destinations $\mathcal{U}'_t$ are included.
-The multicast routing process can be described as follows: at time slot $t$, the source generates $|\mathcal{U}'_t|$ packets, which will be transmitted to their destinations along the multicast tree $\mathcal{T}_t$ in the following time slots.
-Due to possibly different hops from the source to different destinations in $\mathcal{T}_t$, the arrival times of packets generated at time $t$ may be different (see Fig. \ref{Fig: Multicast Network}).
+The multicast tree $\mathcal{T}_t$ has two properties: (i) It is a connected acyclic directed graph. (ii) The source node and the selected destinations $\mathcal{U}'_t$ are included.
+Let $\Omega(\mathcal{U}'_t)$ denote the set of all possible multicast trees at time slot $t$.
+The multicast routing process can be described as follows: at time slot $t$, the source generates $|\mathcal{U}'_t|$ packets, which will be transmitted to their destinations along $\mathcal{T}_t\in\Omega(\mathcal{U}'_t)$ in the following time slots. \begin{Remark} A natural question is how a multicast tree is deployed in a real network.
+In practice, a multicast tree can be deployed through the SDN architecture.
+Specifically, when a multicast tree is generated, the included routers can add the corresponding forwarding rules to their routing tables.
+One routing entry will not be modified until the same destination is included in a new multicast tree.
+This mechanism ensures the stability of packet forwarding between the generation of two multicast trees. \end{Remark} Due to possibly different hops from the source to different destinations in $\mathcal{T}_t$, the arrival times of packets generated at time $t$ may be different (see Fig. \ref{Fig: Multicast Network}).
 When a new multicast tree is generated, we let the previously generated packets stick to the plan, i.e., following the multicast tree at its generation.
 In a dynamic network, a link may be deactivated before packets arrive.
 In this situation, the packet will be dropped when it reaches the inactive link.
-We consider that the time scale of network topology changes is much larger than that of a packet transmission.
+We assume that the network topology change is slower than a packet transmission.